tzvetkoff/hashids.c/README.md

 extern void (*_hashids_free)(void *ptr);
 ```

-The library implementation is simple:
+The library implementation is as simple as possible:

 ``` c
 static void *